 10 Career Tips Everyone Should Know

-In today’s post, I am writing all about career tips and tricks that everybody should know.
-Especially those of you who are just venturing out into the corporate world.
+In today’s post, I am writing all about career tips for working women-especially those of you who are just venturing out into the corporate world.

 I started working full time at 19 years old.
 So far, that’s been a whole decade of working for me.
 That blows my mind, but it also makes me excited to write this given all my experience.